robinhood/faust/docs/userguide/application.rst

 .. seealso::

-    Can also be set this using :option:`faust --datadir` option, but a default can be passed as a keyword argument to :class:`App`.
+   The data directory can also be set using the :option:`faust --datadir` option, from the command-line, so there's usually no reason to provide a default value when creating the app.

 Serialization Parameters
 ------------------------